 Dustin spends his days at Colorado Access breaking software (so you don’t have to) fueled by coffee.
 When he leaves work, he is usually running, hiking, biking, climbing or yelling at the other cars in traffic.
 Maybe that’s the coffee...
 He spends most of his time with his family, which includes a wife, two kids and a mixed herd of pets.

-Nancy Viera is the external relations coordinator for the community engagement team at Colorado Access.
+Nancy Viera is the community engagement program manager for the community engagement team at Colorado Access.
 She coordinates and participates in external stakeholder groups.
 She has a ten-year-old son, and together they travel the world, go on hikes, and have lively debates.

-Heidi Warner is the marketing communications manager at Colorado Access.
+Heidi Warner is the senior manager, marketing & communications at Colorado Access.
 She enjoys words and culture, which led her to earn her Master of Arts degree in International & Intercultural Communication from the University of Denver.
 Heidi is an avid runner and brings a unique perspective having served as a small business development volunteer in the Peace Corps in Peru.

 Dr. Bill Wright couldn’t decide what area of medicine he liked best, but being a generalist resonated with his values.
 After leaving Oklahoma and completing his residency in Colorado, his first job was with Denver Health in the Globeville area of town.
 He then went to work for Kaiser Permanente and after about 10 years of practice, began to notice that many of the issues affecting his patients' health had little to do with the “exam room” and much more to do with their work, race, economics, and families.
 He then pursued a Masters in Public Health degree and became even more convinced that these issues of “social determinants” (even though he didn’t know that was what they were called) had more impact on people’s health than any prescription he could write.
 Coming from a supportive family and having an incredible life partner with which we share three kids and six grandkids (to date…) he understands the importance of “health.”
 It is about being free from the stress and worry of medical issues so that all are able to pursue their dreams.
 We all deserve this basic human right.